martijnvdp/vmware-templates/README.md

 ## Getting Started

-setup script to install packer and other requirments:
+setup script to install packer and other requirements:
 ```
 powershell -file setup.ps1
 ```